-- LU POL 9 To seek to conserve and enhance the built and natural heritage of the village by ensuring that the height, scale, and design of any proposed development within the village complements the character of the village. - LU POL 10 To protect the structures included in the list of protected structures included in the Record of Protected Structures in the CDP. - LU POL 11 To protect the character and appearance of the Architectural Conservation Area. - LU POL 12 To require the preservation and re-instatement of traditional details and materials on existing buildings and where improvements or maintenance works are being carried out.

-- LU POL 13 To encourage the removal of visually intrusive elements such as overhead cables and inappropriate building materials and/or signage in the village. - LU POL 14 To preserve the zone of archaeological potential as indicated on map No 1. - LU POL 15 To ensure that all archaeology including undiscovered archaeology is protected in accordance with current best practice. - LU OBJ 3 To require that proposals close to or within the setting of an archaeological feature or structure will be required to undertake an archaeological assessment and will also be required to identify/illustrate the possible impacts on views or setting.
+- LU POL 9 To seek to conserve and enhance the built and natural heritage of the village by ensuring that the height, scale, and design of any proposed development within the village complements the character of the village. - LU POL 10 To protect the structures included in the list of protected structures included in the record of protected structures in the CDP. - LU POL 11 To require the preservation and re-instatement of traditional details and materials on existing buildings and where improvements or maintenance works are being carried out. - LU POL 12 To encourage the removal of visually intrusive elements such as overhead cables and inappropriate building materials and/or signage in the village. - LU POL 13 To preserve the areas of archaeological interest as indicated on map No 1. - LU POL 14 To ensure that all archaeology including undiscovered archaeology is protected in accordance with current best practice. - LU OBJ 2 To require that proposals close to or within the setting of an archaeological feature or structure will be required to undertake an archaeological assessment and will also be required to identify/illustrate the possible impacts on views or setting.